JohnMBrandt/JohnMBrandt.github.io/_posts/2017-01-31-3-steps-to-setup-website-with-Jalpc.md

 5. Enter into repository directory and edit following file list:

-3. Push changes to your github repository and view your website, done!
+6. Push changes to your github repository and view your website, done!

-From now on, you can post your blog to this website by creating md files at `post/` directory and push it to GitHub, you can clear files at this directory before you post blogs.

-If you like this repository, I appreciate you star this repository.
-Please don't hesitate to mail me or post issues on GitHub if you have any questions.
-Hope you have a happy blog time!😊